nchakicherla/db4/README.md

 - **Storage**: CSV-backed tables, column-oriented in memory (fixed-width types inline, TEXT in an append-only heap), tombstone deletes, one primary key (hash-indexed) and foreign key declarations per table.
+- **Query execution**: a tree-walking interpreter, no bytecode or planner.
+  `WHERE`/`JOIN ...
+ON` equality against a primary key is accelerated via that same hash index - an O(1) point lookup instead of a full scan, or a hash-probe instead of a nested-loop scan for a join on a primary key
+  - everything else (ranges, non-PK columns) is a straightforward scan.
 - **SQL surface**:
   - `SELECT` - `*` or explicit column projection, `WHERE` with `AND`/`OR`/`NOT`/parens and three-valued (`true`/`false`/unknown) NULL